What to Expect During the First Year

-Within a couple of weeks, as their retinas develop, a baby’s pupils widen and they can see light and dark ranges and patterns.
+Within a couple of weeks, as their retinas develop, a baby’s pupils widen.
+They can see light and dark ranges and patterns.
 Large shapes and bright colors may begin to attract their attention.
 A baby also may begin to focus on an object right in front of them.

-At about one month, your baby may focus briefly on you but may still prefer brightly colored objects up to three feet away.
-Infants are able to see across a room even at birth but they are mostly interested in objects very close to them.
+At about 1 month, your baby may focus briefly on you but may still prefer brightly colored objects up to 3 feet away.
+Infants are able to see across a room even at birth, but they are mostly interested in objects very close to them.

-At about two months old, babies usually are able to follow a moving object with their eyes as their visual coordination improves.
-In fact, at around three months old, your baby may have enough eye and arm coordination to bat at a nearby moving object.
+At about 2 months old, babies usually are able to follow a moving object with their eyes as their visual coordination improves.
+In fact, at around 3 months old, your baby may have enough eye and arm coordination to bat at a nearby moving object.

-At three months old, your baby's eyes should work together to focus and track objects.
+At 3 months old, your baby's eyes should work together to focus and track objects.
 If you do not notice this happening, talk with your pediatrician.

-At around five months old, a baby's ability to see how far an object is from them (called depth perception) has developed more fully.
-They are seeing the world in three dimensions more completely, and this is evident as they get better at reaching for objects both near and far.
+At around 5 months old, a baby's ability to see how far an object is from them (called depth perception) has developed more fully.
+They are seeing the world in 3 dimensions (3-D) more completely.
+They get better at reaching for objects both near and far.
 They also have good color vision at this point, though not quite as fully developed as an adult's.

-At this stage, a baby may recognize their parent across a room and smile at them, and they can see objects outside when looking through a window.
+At this stage, a baby may recognize their parent across a room and smile at them.
+They can see objects outside when looking through a window.
 They might even remember what an object is even if they only see part of it.

-Babies generally start crawling at around eight months old, and this further enhances their eye-hand coordination.
+Babies generally start crawling at around 8 months old, and this further enhances their eye-hand coordination.

-By twelve months old, most babies are crawling and trying to walk.
+By 12 months old, most babies are crawling and trying to walk.

 Eye or vision problems can delay a baby's development.
-It is important to detect these problems as early as possible so they can get the help they need to grow and learn properly.
+It is important to find these problems as early as possible so you can get them the help they need to grow and learn properly.

-- Watch for any signs of eye and vision problems.
-They can include inward or outward turning eyes or significant delays in tracking moving objects.
+- Watch for problems like inward or outward turning eyes or significant delays in tracking moving objects.
 Bring them to your pediatrician's attention.

-- Make sure to have infant/child eye screenings as recommended to catch any vision problems early.
+- Get infant/child eye screenings as recommended to catch any vision problems early.

-- Talk with your pediatrician to find out what age-appropriate activities you can do with your baby to help develop their vision.
+- Ask your pediatrician for age-appropriate activities you can do with your baby to help develop their vision.